 Diana Doyle on Semi-Local, Founder & Coordinator

 Diana and her husband Mark wrote the cruising guide series, On the Water ChartGuides.
-She enjoys bird conservation projects such as CBCs and IBAs, writes for national birding and boating magazines, and is currently a Department Editor for American Birding Association’s Birding magazine.
-A USCG licensed captain, she and her husband cruised and worked aboard their PDQ catamaran on the Atlantic coast between Canada and the Bahamas.
+She enjoys bird conservation projects such as CBCs and IBAs, writes for national birding and boating magazines, and from 2011-2016 was a Department Editor for American Birding Association’s Birding magazine.
+A USCG licensed captain and former mathematical social sciences professor, she and her husband cruised aboard and worked from their PDQ catamaran on the Atlantic coast between Canada and the Bahamas.

 Yvonne Katchor, Australia 31

 Beth has sailed more than 110,000 bluewater miles over the past two decades with her husband, Evans Starzinger, including two circumnavigations spanning Cape Horn to the Arctic.
 They have been honored by Seven Seas Cruising Association, Ocean Cruising Club, and Cruising Club of America.
 In addition to writing for magazines, including a column in Bluewater Sailing, Beth has written three books: Voyager’s Handbook, Following Seas, and Blue Horizons.

 Katharine Lowrie on Lista Light, Advisory Board